OddBloke/fades/README.rst

 Python 3.4.3, fades will keep reusing the already created virtualenvs, as only the micro version changed, not minor or major.

-But if Python 3.5 is installed in your system, and the default ``python`` is pointed to this new one, fades will start creating all the virtualenvs again, with this new version.
+But if Python 3.5 is installed in your system, and the default ``python3`` is pointed to this new one, fades will start creating all the virtualenvs again, with this new version.